RAD3NDI5ASTER/fayda-justice/README.md

 - **Court officials** to manage and view digital case records
 - **All users** to track court dates, case types, progress, and outcomes
 - A **central dashboard** with filters (region, court type, pending/resolved)
+- **Criminal files will be securely attached to individuals with police records** to ensure traceability and prevent fraud
+- **Deletion of criminal records without authorization is prevented** to maintain justice and accountability

 We will simulate/mock legal case data for demo purposes in the hackathon.